apache/spark/docs/ml-classification-regression.md

 A [support vector machine](https://en.wikipedia.org/wiki/Support_vector_machine) constructs a hyperplane or set of hyperplanes in a high- or infinite-dimensional space, which can be used for classification, regression, or other tasks.
-Intuitively, a good separation is achieved by the hyperplane that has the largest distance to the nearest training-data point of any class (so-called functional margin), since in general the larger the margin the lower the generalization error of the classifier.
-LinearSVC in Spark ML supports binary calssification with linear SVM.
+Intuitively, a good separation is achieved by the hyperplane that has the largest distance to the nearest training-data points of any class (so-called functional margin), since in general the larger the margin the lower the generalization error of the classifier.
+LinearSVC in Spark ML supports binomial classification with linear SVM.
 Internally, it optimizes the [Hinge Loss](https://en.wikipedia.org/wiki/Hinge_loss) using OWLQN optimizer.